Can Nigerian ‘new broom’ candidate sweep the youth vote?

 “I know Nigerians always say we have never had it so bad, but truly, truly, as nearly everyone will tell you, we have never had it so bad,” says Sully Abu, a Lagos-based journalist and co-founder of FrontFoot Media Initiative, a journalism nonprofit.
 In that context, he says, Mr. Obi “has fired the popular imagination.”

 Historically, Nigeria’s presidency has bounced between Mr. Buhari’s party, the All Progressives Congress (APC), and its rival People’s Democratic Party (PDP).
-The APC’s candidate for president this year, former Lagos state Gov. Bolu Tinubu, is literally campaigning on the slogan “It’s my turn.”
+The APC’s candidate for president this year, former Lagos state Gov. Bola Tinubu, is literally campaigning on the slogan “It’s my turn.”
 And the PDP has put forward former Vice President Akitu Abubakar, who has run for president five times before.
 Like about half of Nigeria’s population, both men are Muslim, as is Mr. Buhari.

 In this context, Mr. Obi has successfully marketed himself as new blood.
 He is a Christian running on the ticket of the Labour Party, a lesser-known party with minimal representation in the Senate or House of Representatives.